-Baked Unleavened Bread is a flat bread with no leavening.
+Baked Unleavened Bread is a flatbread with no leavening.
 This is how to make a quick handmade soft Matzo.
 Known within the Jewish community-it represents a meaningful feast in memorial of the Biblical event called Passover.
 This recipe for unleavened bread can be eaten for 7 days without complaints!
-We love it as a staple bread without leaven, because its so good!
+We love it as a staple bread without leaven, because it’s so good!
 Wonderful for passover holiday (Pesach) or serve as a bread side!

 Making Matzah flatbread is such a great way to observe the feast of Unleavened Bread!
-The Lord’s Passover was a memorial feast kept as an everlasting ordinance for the Lord that was to take place for seven days at the first month of the year (the 14th of the first month in Hebrew at evening to the 21st day of the month at evening.)
+The Lord’s Passover was a memorial feast kept as an everlasting ordinance for the Lord that was to take place for seven days in the first month of the year (the 14th of the first month in Hebrew from the evening to the 21st day of the month at evening.)
 On our American calendar that would be the month of April.
-The Jewish nation were to eat roasted lamb, unleavened bread, and bitter herbs as a memorial of God’s deliverance from Egypt.
+The Jewish nation was to eat roasted lamb, unleavened bread, and bitter herbs as a memorial of God’s deliverance from Egypt.
 Unleavened bread was to be eaten for seven days and leaven was to be removed from their houses from the first to the seventh day.

-“No manner of work shall be done on them: but that which everyone must eat-that only may be prepared by you” Exodus 12:16.
+“No manner of work shall be done on them: but that which everyone must eat-that only be prepared by you” Exodus 12:16.
 This Bible verse indicates that unleavened bread was to be made by hand in each family.
-It’s interesting that Matza is commercially available now-a-days in a crisp cracker-like style when it was commanded to be prepared.
+It’s interesting that Matza is commercially available nowadays in a crisp cracker-like style when it was commanded to be prepared.

 That being said, our Passover is Christ “For Christ, our Passover lamb, has been sacrificed” 1 Corinthians 5:7.
-However, that doesn’t mean we can’t look upon the scriptures of the old testament examples of God’s redemption upon His people.
+However, that doesn’t mean we can’t look upon the scriptures of the old testament as examples of God’s redemption of His people.
 It’s a wonderful experience for children to watch and observe this ordinance given to Israel by Moses.
-And since “the children of Israel baked unleavened cakes of dough which they had brought out of Egypt” Exodus 12:39, so it is-Baked Unleavened Bread with no leavening and simple ingredients!
+And since “the children of Israel baked unleavened cakes of the dough which they had brought out of Egypt” Exodus 12:39, so it is-Baked Unleavened Bread with no leavening and simple ingredients!
 We love this soft Matzo bread, it’s a family ritual to observe the events with our family!